-If the electronic nameplate contains the release time and engaging time of the brake integrated into the motor adapter (ServoStop), then these are taken into account.
+If the electronic nameplate also contains the release time and engaging time of the brakes integrated into the motor adapter (ServoStop), then these are also taken into account.
 The following additional setting is required for this, up to and including firmware V 6.5-H: B28 = 1: All data.